-Paragraph 4 foresees the conditions for the exemptions from the prohibition laid down in point 3 for two categories of CMRs i.e. categories 1 A and 1 B (according to CLP and category 1 and 2 according to the classification and labelling directive that will be applicable for preparations until 2015).
-These categories are the ones laid down in section 3 of Appendix B to Annex II (see page below for explanation of the categories).
+Paragraph 4 foresees the conditions for the exemptions from the prohibition laid down in point 3 for two categories of CMRs i.e. categories 1A and 1B under CLP.
+These CMR categories are specified in section 3 of Appendix B to Annex II (see below for explanation of the categories).